codeigniter4/CodeIgniter4/user_guide_src/source/libraries/encryption.rst

 		)
 	);

-Note that we only mentioned that you want to change the ciper and mode, but we also included a key in the example.
+Note that we only mentioned that you want to change the cipher and mode, but we also included a key in the example.
 As previously noted, it is important that you choose a key with a proper size for the used algorithm.